NickHeap2/vscode-ant/README.md

 ## Known Limitations

-Only works for build.xml, build.env & build.auto in the root folder at the moment.
+Only works for build.env in the root folder at the moment.

 ## Release Notes

-Fix issue where having multiple auto targets separated by spaces wouldn't run after change to surround targets by quotes.
-Quotes are now only added when running a selected target from the tree that contains a space and not for auto targets.
-To use targets with spaces in auto targets you need to surround it with escaped quotes (\").
-Updated dependencies.
+New configurable build directories and build files names to search for build file and build.auto.
+Defined directories will be searched in order for the defined filenames in order until the first one is found.

+First support for imported build targets so that you can see the targets defined.

+## [0.2.0] - 2020-04-19
+### Added
+- Configurable build file directories.
+- Configurable build file names.
+- Support for imported build targets.
+- Prefix window messages with ATR:.

 ## [0.1.6] - 2019-07-02
 ### Added
 - Update dependencies.

-## [0.1.5] - 2019-07-02
-### Fixed
-- Fixed error where space separated auto targets are surrounded by quotes.